What's a mortgage gift letter?

 It shows a mortgage lender that you're under no obligation to return the money.

 The lender wants to know that when you agree to make your monthly home loan payments, you won’t face the additional financial stress of having to pay back the donor.
 That could make you more prone to falling behind on your mortgage.

 Mortgage lenders prefer that you owe your house to them and no one else.

-The donor has to be a close family member, like a parent or a crazy rich uncle, and your lender may require proof that the money has been transferred into your bank account.
+The donor has to be an immediate family member, like a parent or a crazy rich uncle, and your lender may require proof that the money has been transferred into your bank account.